WPNT: The 1980s and early 1990s

 WPGH-TV, which had hitherto been a rather low-budget operation, was purchased by the Meredith Corporation in 1978, and became more aggressive with its programming strategy.
 Despite having a highly powerful signal that offered double the coverage of WPGH-TV's (5 million watts visual, compared to WPGH-TV's 2.345 million), WPTT-TV became unable to acquire newer shows, and ended up with programming that no other stations wanted.
 Still, the shows run on WPTT-TV were not exactly low-budget.
 The station's ratings were very low, and it was considered as an "also-ran" in the market.
 For many years, WPTT-TV languished as just another local independent station, airing reruns of television shows, many of which were past their prime.
-In 1986, Sinclair made an offer to buy WPGH-TV, combine programming assets onto Channel 22, keep channel 22, and sell weaker signaled Channel 53 to the Home Shopping Network, but were outbid by Lorimar-Telepictures.
+In 1986, Sinclair made an offer to buy WPGH-TV, combine programming assets onto channel 22, keep channel 22, and sell weaker signaled channel 53 to the Home Shopping Network (HSN), but were outbid by Lorimar-Telepictures.
 After that, WPTT-TV added some more recent shows, cartoons, and movies.
 By the late 1980s, both WPGH-TV, which was again sold, and WPTT-TV were losing money.
-WPTT-TV began running Home Shopping Network programming nightly between 1 and 6 a.m.
+WPTT-TV began running HSN programming nightly between 1 and 6 a.m.

 In 1990, WPTT-TV and Pittsburgh's News Corporation (not affiliated with the News Corporation that owned Fox until 2013) entered into an agreement to produce a 10 p.m. newscast to air on WPTT-TV which was to begin in the summer of 1991, and would feature news anchors from WTAE-TV.
 After going through three owners, WPGH-TV was put up for sale again; Sinclair placed a bid for the station in 1991 and won; however, the group struggled to obtain financing.
-As part of a deal, the group sold WPTT-TV to its operations manager Eddie Edwards (who had been with WPTT-TV since its launch in 1978, and had become best known as host of the station's locally produced public affairs program Eddie's Digest, targeted towards local African-Americans).
+As part of a deal, the group sold WPTT-TV to its operations manager Eddie Edwards (who had been with WPTT-TV since its launch in 1978, and had become best known as host of the station's locally produced public affairs program Eddie's Digest, targeted towards local African Americans).
 Soon after, the planned newscast with WPTT-TV was put on hold with an option to either produce it for WPGH-TV, reinstate the plans with WPTT-TV, or cancel it; it was eventually canceled.
-WPTT-TV also made a deal to increase Home Shopping Network programming hours to at least 15 hours a day with the option of running the programming the entire day.
+WPTT-TV also made a deal to increase HSN programming hours to at least 15 hours a day with the option of running the programming the entire day.
 Rumors abounded that WPTT-TV would be running HSN programming for most of, if not the entire day, once the sale was completed.
 It was already established that some of WPTT-TV's first-run syndicated shows would go to WPGH-TV.